swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 #### Send images to the local service

-Start the BentoML service locally and send the downloaded test images to the `/predict` endpoint.
+Start the BentoML service locally and send the new images to the `/predict` endpoint.

 ```sh title="Execute the following command(s) in a terminal"
 # Start the service (run in a separate terminal)